 The peers thank the university for submitting the Diploma Supplements.
 They are astonished that as per Diploma Supplement a Bachelor of "Engineering" is awarded instead of a Bachelor of "Science".
+This also applies for the Master's degree programme in Software Engineering.
 Furthermore the peers could not find any information or statistical data in addition to the final mark to assist in interpreting the individual grade.
 They consider it necessary to provide such data in accordance with the ECTS User Guide.
 Hence the Diploma Supplements should be reworked in this regard (ASIIN criterion 7.2).